 Writing in the New York Times, Robert J. Moore, CEO of data-analysis firm RJMetrics, describes a tool that he and his salespeople sometimes use when dealing with difficult people: strip-lining.
 Named for a fishing technique in which you let your catch swim away briefly before reeling it in, strip-lining involves asking a counterpart point-blank if a problem they’ve identified with your offer will make it impossible for you to do a deal.

 Here’s an example.
 One of Moore’s salespeople was trying to convince a prospect to take a second look at a product that had been previously rejected.
 The salesperson had little leverage to negotiate new deal terms, so he strip-lined: “To be honest, if [the product] wasn’t a fit back then, it probably isn’t going to be a fit now.
 What makes you think this time will be any different?”

-Strip-lining calls a negotiator’s bluff by giving him an opportunity to end the negotiation.
+Strip-lining calls a negotiator’s bluff by giving them an opportunity to end the negotiation.
 Often, writes Moore, the other party will concede that the issue at stake is not make-or-break, and the negotiation will continue.
-If the issue is a potential dealbreaker, then the parties can jointly decide whether a solution seems possible.
+If the issue is a potential dealbreaker, the parties can jointly decide whether a solution seems possible.

 When you’re dealing with difficult people, strip-lining can help focus the discussion.
 But because it can end a negotiation in an instant, try it only if you have a good backup plan.